Kattalyxlabs/Kattalyx-Back/README.md

 ﻿
 # Kattalyxlabs

-This is a TypeScript backend project for the Aahar application, utilizing Express, Sequelize, and Swagger for API documentation.
+This is a TypeScript backend project for the Kattalyxlabs application, utilizing Express, Sequelize, and Swagger for API documentation.

 ## Prerequisites